transcom/mymove/docs/how-to/migrate-the-database.md

 ## Running Migrations

 To run a migration you should use the `milmove migrate` command.
-Under the hood this is running the `soda migrate` command but uses our DB connection code instead.
+This is done in a similar way to the `soda migrate` command but uses our DB connection code instead.
 This avoids us having to use the `database.yaml` as a config file and allows us to leverage different authentication methods for migrations in development and in production using the same code.
 To migrate you should use a command based on your DB: